Return to the Cognitive Enhancement Research Institute

 Starting with the pioneering work of Dr. Henry Turkel and leading

-up to the latest contributions of Dixie Lawrence,
+up to the latest contributions of Dixie Lawrence, this article lays

-this article lays a foundation for the articles to follow.
-It is
+a foundation for the articles to follow.

 An Interview with Dixie Lawrence: This full-length interview